 Begin in the Marketplace District.

-Boston’s marketplace district is all about the food, so come hungry (just ignore the hideous city hall that’s across the street).
+The marketplace district is all about the food, so come hungry and ready to explore as you start the second day of your Boston itinerary (just ignore the hideous city hall that’s across the street).

 Boston Public Market